Lexington Winter Invitational

 Try to build a narrative throughout the round.

-I have a low threshold for random debate words - phrases like "uniqueness controls the direction of the link" are useless to me.
+I have a low threshold for random debate words - phrases like "terminal defense " are useless to me.
 Your word economy should be simplistic and effective.

 Please refrain from bringing up new argumentation in the second half of the round.